-Financial Reporting involves the disclosure of financial information to the various stakeholders about the financial performance and financial position of the organization over a specified period of time.
+Financial Reporting involves the disclosure of financial information to the various stakeholders about the financial performance and financial position of the organisation over a specified period of time.
 These stakeholders include - investors, creditors, public, debt providers, governments & government agencies.
 In case of listed companies, the frequency of financial reporting is quarterly & amp; annual.
 According to International Accounting Standard Board (IASB), the objective of financial reporting is "to provide information about the financial position, performance and changes in financial position of an enterprise that is useful to a wide range of users in making economic decisions."
-It provides information to management of an organization which is used for the purpose of planning, analysis, benchmarking and decision making.
-It provides information to investors, promoters, debt provider and creditors which is used to enable them to male rational and prudent decisions regarding investment, credit etc. It provides information to shareholders and public at large in case of listed companies about various aspects of an organization.
-It informs about the economic resources of an organization, claims to those resources (liabilities & amp; owner's equity) and how these resources and claims have undergone change over a period of time.
-It provides information as to how an organization is procuring & to how an organization is procuring & to how an organization is procuring amp; using various resources.
-It provides information to various stakeholders regarding performance management of an organization as to how diligently & amp; ethically they are discharging their fiduciary duties & tresponsibilities.
+It provides information to management of an organisation which is used for the purpose of planning, analysis, benchmarking and decision making.
+It provides information to investors, promoters, debt provider and creditors which is used to enable them to male rational and prudent decisions regarding investment, credit etc. It provides information to shareholders and public at large in case of listed companies about various aspects of an organisation.
+It informs about the economic resources of an organisation, claims to those resources (liabilities & amp; owner's equity) and how these resources and claims have undergone change over a period of time.
+It provides information as to how an organisation is procuring & amp; using various resources.
+It provides information to various stakeholders regarding performance management of an organization as to how diligently & thically they are discharging their fiduciary duties & they responsibilities.
 It provides information to the statutory auditors which in turn facilitates audit.
 It enhances social welfare by looking into the interest of employees, trade union and Government.
-It helps an organization to comply with various statues and regulatory requirements.
-The organizations are required to file financial statements to ROC, Government Agencies.
+It helps an organisation to comply with various statues and regulatory requirements.
+The organisations are required to file financial statements to ROC, Government Agencies.
 In case of listed companies, quarterly as well as annual results are required to be filed to stock exchanges and published.
 It facilitates statutory audit.
-The Statutory auditors are required to audit the financial statements of an organization to express their opinion.
+The Statutory auditors are required to audit the financial statements of an organisation to express their opinion.
 Financial Reports forms backbone for financial planning, analysis, bench marking and decision making.
 These are used for above purposes by various stakeholders.
-It helps organizations to raise capital both domestic as well as overseas.
-On the basis of financials, the public in large can analyze the performance of the organization as well as of its management.
-For the purpose of bidding, labor contract, government supplies etc., organizations are required to furnish their financial reports & tatements.
+It helps organisations to raise capital both domestic as well as overseas.
+On the basis of financials, the public in large can analyse the performance of the organisation as well as of its management.
+For the purpose of bidding, labor contract, government supplies etc., organisations are required to furnish their financial reports & amp; statements.

-Relevance- Information is reliable when it is dependable and this is possible if it is: free from errors, especially material errors, complete free from bias

-- Faithful representation- Financial statements should be complete and free from bias and error. - Comparability- comparison of financial statements from one period to the next or for two companies in the same industry so that you can make informed decisions about the companies. - Verifiability- Different people could reach the same decision based on the information, but not necessarily reach complete agreement. - Timeliness- Make information available to users in good time.
+- Relevance- Information is reliable when it is dependable and this is possible if it is: free from errors, especially material errors, complete free from bias. - Faithful representation- Financial statements should be complete and free from bias and error. - Comparability- comparison of financial statements from one period to the next or for two companies in the same industry so that you can make informed decisions about the companies. - Verifiability- Different people could reach the same decision based on the information, but not necessarily reach complete agreement. - Timeliness- Make information available to users in good time.
 Historical information quickly becomes out of date. - Understandability- Present and classify information clearly and concisely to make it understandable to users.